jainsaurabh2803/enterprise_bot/replit.md

 The schema uses UUIDs for primary keys and includes timestamps for audit trails.
 The workflow tracking system maintains full lineage of analytical steps for reproducibility and compliance.

 **ORM Choice**: Drizzle ORM provides type-safe database queries with minimal runtime overhead and excellent TypeScript integration.
-The schema is defined in TypeScript and can be pushed to the database using `drizzle-kit`.

 ### Security Architecture

+**Snowflake Credential Security**:
+- Credentials are stored only in session memory
+- Never persisted to disk or database
+- Session-based authentication per user
+- Automatic cleanup on disconnect

 **Role-Based Access Control (RBAC)**: The system simulates Snowflake RBAC with different user roles (ANALYST, DATA_ENGINEER, ADMIN) that determine:
 - Accessible tables and schemas